-Maple Whiskey Pecan Pound Cake: Dense maple whiskey pound cake filled with pecans, baked in pecan crust, and topped with a maple whiskey glaze.
+This Maple Whiskey Pecan Pound Cake is a dense pound cake filled with maple syrup, pecans, baked in pecan crust, and topped with a maple whiskey glaze.

 Well this years Canada Day is rather awkward.

 I mean, with Canada now being listed as a National Security Threat to the United States and all.
 Freaking War of 1812.

 To be fair we are a rather intimidating people.

 We are always saying hi to random strangers and telling them sorry even if something was their fault.

 At any time we can be walking around with hockey sticks in our hands, or at least in our cars.

 Though, don’t worry too much about those hockey sticks because no respecting hockey player would want to break his/her stick due to how much they cost nowadays.